Typhoon Mawar closes in on Guam as residents shelter, military sends away ships

 Shool buses picked up residents at island community centers and transported them to 11 elementary schools outfitted as shelters.
 Civic workers in various villages warned residents to secure loose objects in their yards and seek shelter immediately.
 Some spread the word by megaphone, while others turned to social media.
 Power flickered off and on as the rain and wind intensified, and officials said nearly 900 people were in shelters.

-Guerrero urged residents in a YouTube message to remain calm and ordered the National Guard to help those in low-lying areas evacuate as people stocked up on water and generators.

-“We are at the crosshairs of Typhoon Mawar,” she said.
-“Take action now, stay calm, stay informed and stay safe.”
+Guerrero urged residents in a YouTube message to remain calm and ordered the National Guard to help those in low-lying areas evacuate, saying, “We are at the crosshairs of Typhoon Mawar.
+Take action now.”

-A storm surge of 4 to 6 feet (1.2 to 2 meters) was expected, with dangerous surf of 20 to 30 feet (6 to 9 meters), the weather service said.

 Rota, an island in the U.S. Commonwealth of the Northern Mariana Islands, was also under a typhoon warning, Doll said.
 Tinian and Saipan, in the Northern Marianas, were under tropical storm warnings.
 Some people in those areas are still in temporary shelters or tents after Category 5 Super Typhoon Yutu in 2018, Doll noted.